Noor-Ul-Huda06/Shell-SMS/README.md

-Great!
-Here's a README-style **project description** just like the one in your screenshot, but tailored to your version of the **Student Management System in Bash**:

 # Student-Management-System-in-Bash

 A Linux-based terminal application to manage student academic records, designed with separate portals for **teachers** and **students**.
-Built using Bash scripting as a semester project for the **Operating Systems** course at FAST University.
+Built using Bash scripting as a semester project for the **Operating Systems** .

 ## Features